Frequently Asked Questions

 Seton Hall’s seeks to meet a large demographics of fans and players who match with today’s college students.
 It is a natural fit for colleges and universities to compete with each other and Seton Hall students have been asking for university support while engaging in competition and increasing awareness of Seton Hall since 2013.
 We want to provide this opportunity to our students to practice their teamwork, develop career experiences and build leaders through our esports programs.

 Is this an official varsity sport?

-No, as of this moment the Seton Hall esports teams compete at the status of a club underneath the Seton Hall Gaming Sector Club under the department of Student Life.
-Our players and administrators are hopeful for what future chapters in the organizations history may bring.
-For now however, we seek to serve our school much in the same way other teams do and bring pride to Seton Hall Pirates everywhere.
+Yes!
+The Seton Hall esports teams compete with the support of the department of IT.
+Our players and administrators are hopeful for what future chapters in the organization’s history may bring.
+For now, we seek to serve our school much in the same way other teams do and bring pride to Seton Hall Pirates everywhere.

 When will intercollegiate competitions begin?

 Spring Competition begins usually in February, Fall competition usually begins in October.

 What is the esports facility like?

 With the refresh of the Anderson Public Lab 524 at Jubilee Hall the Department of Information Technology in partnership with the Seton Hall Esports managers launched the esports lab in the fall of 2019.
 Located on the fifth floor of Jubilee Hall, this space allows all enrolled students to try out new gaming experiences, connect with each other through intramural competition and serves as the home base of our competitive teams.